Why the holistic approach should be a priority for your transformation initiatives

 Each process leads to the implementation of practical measures, having the effect of changing the business, and therefore with an impact on one or more aspects in the reference system.
 These practical measures can be categorised on the basis of their contribution to the current standards, rules and processes followed in the business:

 This last component is essential to success, because it determines the mindset within which activities are undertaken.
-No programme should be started without securing complete understanding and acceptance of the “Ways of working” from the employees concerned.
+No program should be started without securing complete understanding and acceptance of the “Ways of working” from the employees concerned.
 Every process can then determine which aspects it intends to influence, and the extent of that influence, using the three categorisations of measures taken.

-It would be good not to reinvent the wheel with every new programme.
+It would be good not to reinvent the wheel with every new program.
 It would be good not to lose employees along the way under the combined weight of new processes.
 The holistic approach, with its consideration of issues across entire systems, makes progressive, lasting completion of successful transformation projects possible, which is vital in our current economic environment.

 To get a head start in terms of competitiveness, download our guide to blending performance, progress and collaborative working: